 Recognizing that coaches are the ones who work with the team daily in practice and in competition, it is important to understand that the coach will make decisions that he or she believes to be best for the team and for all athletes who are involved.
-A parent should never confront a coach believes to be best for the team and for all athletes who are involved.

 A parent should never confront a coach before or after a game or practice.
 These are emotional times for a parent and coach and are not wise times to make an attempt toward the resolution of a problem.